-But I didn’t see either game.
-I was at the baseball field of the Memorial Stadium complex in New Brunswick, New Jersey, watching the final of the first Greater Middlesex Conference Tournament, the successor to the Middlesex County Tournament.
+But I didn't see either game.
+I was at the baseball field of the Memorial Stadium complex in New Brunswick, New Jersey, watching the final of the 1rst Greater Middlesex Conference Tournament, the successor to the Middlesex County Tournament.
 Dear Old Alma Mater was playing.

 East Brunswick High School played Madison Central – the Old Bridge-based school now known as Old Bridge H.S.
 Here's the starting lineup for Da Bears, coached by Lou Kosa, better known as the school's girls' soccer coach, builder of the best such program in the State, and who recently passed away:

 * Batting 1st, the right fielder, a lefthanded sophomore, Number 1, Craig Semchyshyn.
 Normally, underclassmen did not make the starting lineup, but "Semy" stepped in due to an injury to a senior.
 He turned out to be an ideal leadoff man, his speed allowing him to beat out some infield hits (including some good bunts), steal bases, and get to some tough plays in the outfield.